ParadiseSS13/Paradise/README.md

 - ### [Paradise Station Development Team Structure](https://www.paradisestation.org/dev/policy/)

-A detailed policy document that governs how the Paradise Station Development Team functions.
+A detailed policy document that governs how the Paradise Station Development Team functions, from the various roles that help keep things running to the process each PR goes through depending on the content.

 - ### [TGUI Tutorial](tgui/docs/tutorial-and-examples.md)

 TGUI is a user interface framework, built on InfernoJS, for all new player-facing UIs.

-TGUI is very different to most other BYOND user interfaces as it leans heavily on JavaScript.
-If you are looking to get to grips with it, this tutorial is a good starting point.
+TGUI is very different to most other BYOND user interfaces as it is written entirely in JavaScript with some data passed to and from DreamMaker.
+If you are looking to get to grips with TGUI, this tutorial is a good starting point.
 Additional information can also be found [here.](tgui)

 - ### [Mapping Guide](https://hackmd.io/@tgstation/SyVma0dS5#san7890s-A-Z-Guide-to-Mapping)